Houdini VEX sink

 Sample Direction Cone

-This is probably the most useful, instead of bias we just use angle instead to achieve something similar.
-This time, we’ll scatter upwards using {0, 1, 0} as the center.
+instead to achieve something similar.
+This time, we’ll scatter upwards using {0, 1, 0}

 vector2 uv = rand(@ptnum);